Effective Solutions for Septic System Drainage Problems

 Septic tank drain field inspection.

-If your septic contractor has a small push sewer camera, Have them inspect each leg of the leach field.
+If your septic contractor has a small push sewer camera, have them inspect each leg of the leach field.

 An educated septic tank owner is a smart consumer…………